-In August 2016, CSWC entered into a senior secured credit facility (the "Credit Facility") to provide additional liquidity to support its investment and operational activities, which included total commitments of \$100.0 million.
-The Credit Facility also contains an accordion feature that allows CSWC to increase the total commitments under the facility up to \$150.0 million from new and existing lenders on the same terms and conditions as the existing commitments.
+In August 2016, CSWC entered into a senior secured credit facility (as amended, restated, supplemented or otherwise modified from time to time, the "Credit Facility") to provide additional liquidity to support its investment and operational activities, which included total commitments of \$100.0 million.
+The Credit Facility contained an accordion feature that allowed CSWC to increase the total commitments under the facility up to \$150.0 million from new and existing lenders on the same terms and conditions as the existing commitments.
 In August 2017, we increased our total commitments by \$15 million through adding an additional lender using the accordion feature.
-As of September 30, 2017, the Credit Facility includes total commitments of \$115.0 million from a diversified group of six lenders and is scheduled to mature August 30, 2020.